-The listing below indicates where to submit particular appeals.
+The listing below indicates where appeals for specific situations are to be submitted.
 Additional information related to student appeals may be found in the current Student Handbook.

-STUDENT LIFE APPEALS - 1) Vice President for Student Life and Dean of Students;

-2) Student Life Appeals Committee
+STUDENT LIFE APPEALS - 1) Vice President for Student Life and Dean of Students; 2) Student Life Appeals Committee

-ADMISSION APPEALS - 1) Student Services and Academic Standing Committee
+ADMISSION APPEALS - 1) Appeals Committee